doowb/watch-cli/README.md

 ### Multi Patterns

-Is it possible to provide multi paterns, so if one of the files changed, the command will execute.
+It is possible to provide multi paterns, so if one of the files changed, the command will execute.
 ```
 watch -p file1.js -p file2.fs -c command
 ```